denisbiryukov/automated-trading-system/README.md

 automated trading system (bot)

 - Pure profit ~36%/year.
 (Without credit leverage.)
 - No risk.
+Statistically: two profitable trades for every single losing trade.
 Verification with a virtual account in real-time.
 - Automated trading robot with a unique approach.
 - Historic data analysis of stock markets (NYSE, Nasdaq) with the following trades.
 - No usage of famous indicators or oscillators, described in public resources: articles, magazines, websites.